dmartingarcia/woffu-client/README.md

 Use `docker run --platform linux/amd64 -it dmartingarcia0/woffu-client:0.1-alpine`

 ## Supporting me
-If you find this useful, you can invite me to a beer or two [here](https://www.buymeacoffee.com/dmartingarcia0), it will improve my focus by +200%
+If you find this useful, you can invite me to a beer or two [here](https://www.buymeacoffee.com/dmartingarcia0), it will improve my focus by +9999% :beers: